TV Tropes is 149% Funded

 .
 Striking with enough force or applying sufficient pressure to these areas can cause anything from pain and discomfort to severe structural damage and death.

 Anime & Manga

-- The core of Kenshiro's Hokuto Shinken style in Fist of the North Star, used for a large variety of effects up to and very often including making Your Head A Splode.
+- The core of Kenshiro's Hokuto Shinken style in Fist of the North Star is the Keiraku Hikou (Meridian Channel Hidden Points), used for a large variety of effects up to and very often including making Your Head A Splode.